 Finland’s ‘Universal Basic Income’ scheme means anyone, regardless of their employment status, receives €560 each month from the State.
-It may sound de-incentivising, but so far the pilot scheme has been well-recieved…
+It may sound de-incentivising, but so far the pilot scheme has been well-received…

 Xander Brett

-We all know the Nordic countries have incredibly benevolent welfare states.
+We all know the Nordic countries are thought to have benevolent welfare states.
 But for nearly a year the Finnish government has been even more benevolent than usual.
-It’s handing its population what it calls a ‘basic income’, and what most Finns simply call ‘free money’. €560 is paid into the bank accounts of each person taking part in the pilot scheme (for the moment it is only that), regardless of whether they are in or out of work, looking for work or retiring.
+It’s handing its population what it calls a ‘basic income’, and what some Finns simply call ‘free money’. €560 is paid into the bank accounts of each person taking part in the pilot scheme (for the moment it is only that), regardless of whether they are in or out of work, looking for work or retiring.
 Everyone gets the money and everyone can spend it exactly as they please.
 Those who are unemployed don’t even have to show they’re looking for work.

 “SAK, of which over a fifth of Finns are a member, that says the scheme is unaffordable.
 Its leader, Ilkka Kaukoranta says the scheme is ‘impossibly expensive’ and ‘would increase the government deficit by around 5 per cent’.”

 Despite criticism, Finland’s experiment is fast drawing attention across the globe.
 In Canada, the government of Ontario trialled the scheme in March last year to “address new challenges”, and Utrecht’s council is doing the same in the Netherlands.
-The idea has even been thrown around by prominent figures in the USA, from hard-left Bernie Sanders to plutocrat Mark Zuckerberg.
+The idea has even been thrown around by prominent figures in the USA, from Bernie Sanders to Mark Zuckerberg.

-The Finnish government refuses to release results until the end of this year, and there have been worries that since the original sample size was cut by a fifth, the results will no longer be accurate.
+The Finnish government won’t release results until the end of this year, and there have been worries that since the original sample size was cut by a fifth, the results will no longer be accurate.
 All we have at the moment is the testimonies of those who took part.
 But so far they’ve responded positively.
 So, if they’re to be believed, it may only be a matter of time before ‘Universal Basic Income’ really does become universal

 This article is a Fika Online exclusive.